Ab-initio energetics of graphite and multilayer graphene: stability of Bernal versus rhombohedral stacking: Supporting Information

 \section{Supporting Information}

-\ni \textbf{DFT calculations.} Calculations were carried out with Quantum Espresso (QE)\cite{QE2017}, using an LDA functional unless otherwise specified. $k$-grids for vacuum calculations were done with $80 \times 80 \times 1$ $k$-grids, and energy differences were converged with an error of about $\pm 0.003$ meV/atom, which seems intrinsic to the used functional.
-Energy cutoffs for the difference are much lower than those needed to converge each individual energy with a precision of less than 0.01 meV/atom.
+\ni \textbf{DFT calculations.} Calculations were carried out with Quantum Espresso (QE)\cite{QE2017}, using an LDA functional unless otherwise specified. $k$-grids for vacuum calculations were done with $80 \times 80 \times 1$ $k$-grids.
+For the planewaves, a cutoff of 70 Ry was used in Tables\ref{tab:functionals} and \ref{tab:4L}, and in Fig.~\ref{fig:c_vs_a}.
+In the other cases, 60 Ry were used.
+The cutoff for the charge-density was eight times these values.
+It is worth pointing out that to converge energies themselves (as opposed to their differences) at the 0.001 meV/atom level, much higher energy cutoffs are needed.

 When referring to an interface or surface, energy differences corresponds to an area, and are divided by 2 (since there are 2 atoms in the primitive cell), and we write them in meV/interface-atom units.
 Another common unit in the literature is mJ/m$^2$.
 Otherwise, the energy differences are divided by the total amount of atoms in the structures that are being compared, and the units are meV/atom.\\